|The American Legion

-Herbert Griffin American Legion Post 19 met on June 6th 2017.
-After the opening ceremonies, Commander Charles Sanders called
+Herbert Griffin American Legion Post 19 met on November 6th 2018.
+After the opening ceremonies, Commander Darrell Van

-the meeting to order at 6:40pm.
-There were 47 members present.
+Dusen called the meeting to order at 6:34pm.
+There were 57 members present.

-READING OF THE MINUTES: Adjutant Stephenson read the minutes from the May 2017 meeting and they were approved as
+READING OF THE MINUTES: Adjutant Stephenson read the minutes from the October 2018 meeting.

 FINANCIAL REPORT: Finance Officer Donny Walters presented the financial report and it was made part of these minutes by

-MEMBERSHIP: Membership Chairman, John Hamilton reported that Post 19 has 599 members, 565 have paid.
-We need 34 to
+MEMBERSHIP: Membership Chairman, John Hamilton reported that Post 19 has a quota of 580 members, 400 have paid.
+We

 VETERAN SERVICES: Veteran’s Service Officer, James Patterson’s report contained details of activities he was involved in as

 Maury County’s Veteran’s Service Officer.
 He reported that 1048 veterans/ spouses/ or children of veterans were assisted in some